The Institute for Jewish Spirituality presents Awareness in Action

 • The option of working with a practice partner

-The course includes five, live, weekly practice sessions led by Rabbi Myriam Klotz and Rebecca Schisler.
+The course includes five weekly live practice sessions led by Rabbi Myriam Klotz, Rebecca Schisler, and Rabbi Josh Feigelson.
 Teaching portions of live sessions will be recorded and available for all participants.
+These sessions will be held on Mondays from 7:00-8:30 PM ET on June 24, July 1, 8, 15, and 22.

 Shema: The Practice of Sacred Listening